 Fleet Cards are available by filling out a credit application.

 Each year the Athabasca County Fly-In Barbecue includes more people from the aviation community and the local community.
-For the last two years the event has seen over 1,000 attend the event.
+The Fly-In sees over 1,000 people attend the event and pilots “Fly-In” from all over Alberta.
 Incredible!
-We hope to see just as many of you check out some aircraft, displays, cars, activities for the kids and learn about our airport at future events.
+Those who attend are welcomed to check out some aircraft, displays, cars, activities for the kids and learn about our airport.

 The event has grown from being a gathering for pilots who used the airport to an annual event that involves businesses, community groups and individuals volunteering their time.
 We couldn’t successfully run the event without the help of you all!
-Our thanks for your continued support and we hope our event helps bring positive things to your organizations.
+Our thanks for your continued support and we hope our event helps bring positive things to your organizations again in the future.

-Of course, we want to thank the aviation community in our region and province for supporting our event by flying in to attend each year.
+Our thanks to the aviation community in our region and province for supporting our event by flying in to attend each year.
 We hope this introduction to our facility brings you back again whether it be for business or a pleasure flight with family or friends.
 Our goal is to make our facility welcoming to pilots who need fuel or a rest from the cockpit in our pilot’s lounge.

 Airport Strategic Plan